NuGet/NuGetDocs/site/Docs/Contribute/Contributing-to-NuGet-Documentation.markdown

 1. Visit the [NuGet Docs project on Github](https://github.com/NuGet/NuGetDocs/)

 2. Fork the project.
 There's a big Fork button towards the upper right.
+That creates a copy of this project under your account.
+It's really fast and lets you make edits without worrying that you're affecting the real site.

 3. Find the page you want to edit within the /site/Docs folder.
 This folder contains all of the documentation markdown files.
 For example, the page you're [reading is here](https://github.com/NuGet/NuGetDocs/blob/master/site/Docs/Contribute/Contributing-to-NuGet-Documentation.markdown).